ojthomas7/grovers-algorithm/README.md

 target_value = 2
 ```
  The values are then converted to binary for input to the circuit, bearing in mind the order in which Qiskit reads binary inputs.

-## The Oracle
+### The Oracle

-We use a quanutm oracle: a blackbox with the ability to recognise the solution to the search problem.
+We then construct our oracle which creates a phase flip for our target state but not the others.
 The oracle acts on a state such that:

 $$|x\rangle|q\rangle \to |x\rangle|q \oplus \rangle f(x)$$